Bumper0417/Milestone-project-3-Python/README.md

 ## Technologies Used

+### Front-End
+- [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
+- [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
+- [Javascript](https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my recipes.
 - [Materialise](https://materializecss.com/) Used for styling of the webpage
-- [Git](https://en.wikipedia.org/wiki/Git) Used for writting commands and inserting new documents in my webpage
-- [Github]() Used to store my webpage for the users to have access to that and for my tutors and mentor to help me with my Milestone Project
 - [Material-Icons]( https://material.io/resources/icons/?style=baseline) used for styling my input elements.
 - [Jquery](https://en.wikipedia.org/wiki/JQuery) Used for manipulating the dom and add the elements to my project.
-- [Heroku](https://en.wikipedia.org/wiki/Heroku) Used for the deployment of my project.

-### Front-End
-- [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
-- [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
-- [Javascript] (https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my recipes.

 ### Back-End